 The Early Years Foundation Stage (EYFS) refers to children from birth to the end of their Reception year.
-At St Martha's Catholic Primary School children are admitted into the EYFS from the age of four and remain until the age of five when they finish their Reception year.
+At St Martha's Catholic Primary School children are admitted into the EYFS for their Reception Year.
 At St Martha's there are 60 Reception year places.
 30 in Reception Yellow, and 30 in Reception Blue.